The Last Spritz

 Dior Homme Intense EDP

 Dior Homme Intense is what most fragrances aspire to be once they grow up.
-Iris carrots up top — powdery, slightly cool, faintly metallic in a way that reads as expensive — sliding into a heart of leather and ambrette seed that gives it real architecture.
-The base of vetiver and cedar keeps everything grounded.
+Lavender opens clean, then iris, ambrette, and pear carry the heart — powdery, slightly cool, faintly metallic in a way that reads as expensive.
+A Virginia cedar and vetiver base keeps everything grounded.

 YSL Y Eau de Parfum